![]() |

 When he retired in the 1990s, Corradi did not opt for a quiet life, but he began kind of a a new career in making sculptures which he used to decorated his house and garden.

-In the first phase he mainly worked on pieces of marble, such as the seagull in the image above,
+He made creations from marble, such as the seagull in the image above.

-And also a series of wooden figures depicting all kinds of types, such as a cowboy, an Indian, and Pinocchio below
+But he also made creations from wood, such as the cannon above, and a series of wooden figures depicting all kinds of types, such as a cowboy, an Indian, and Pinocchio below.

 Below an image of l due angeli (the two angels), a creation made of sheet metal, which was not situated in the garden, but on a nearby hill .